bence-toth/react-employee-select/client/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test:coverage`

+Generates and prints the coverage report from the test runner.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run storybook`

-Launches storybook.<br>
+Launches storybook.<br />
 [Read about Stroybook](https://storybook.js.org/)

 ### `npm run cypress`

-Launches Cypress and runs all tests.<br>
+Launches Cypress and runs all tests.<br />
 [Read about Cypress](https://www.cypress.io/)

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.